-Concerning whether Agency's adverse action was conducted in accordance with all applicable laws or regulations, the AJ provided that the neglect of duty specification includes failing to carry out official duties or responsibilities as would be expected of a reasonable individual in the same position; failure to perform assigned tasks or duties; failure to assist the public; undue delay in completing assigned tasks or duties; careless work habits; conducting personal business while on duty; abandoning an assigned post; and sleeping or dozing on-duty or loafing while on duty.
-She noted that Employee admitted that her conduct on May 22, 2020, did not conform with the Patient Bill of Rights and proper patient care protocol.
-Employee also admitted that Ambulance 32 did not have a face-to-face contact with the patient, and they did not perform an assessment of the patient as required.
-Based on the record, the AJ held that Agency's decision to levy a charge of neglect of duty against Employee was done in accordance with applicable laws and regulations.
-16
+Next, the AJ assessed whether Agency's adverse action was conducted in accordance with all applicable laws or regulations.
+With respect to neglect of duty, the AJ provided that the specification includes failing to carry out official duties or responsibilities as would be expected of a reasonable individual in the same position; failure to perform assigned tasks or duties; failure to assist the public; undue delay in completing assigned tasks or duties; careless work habits; conducting personal business while on duty; abandoning an assigned post; and sleeping or dozing on-duty or loafing while on duty.
+She stated that contrary to Employee's assertion that he did not do anything to intentionally cause harm to the patient in May of 2020, the charge does not have an intent component.
+Moreover, Employee admitted that his conduct did not conform with the Patient Bill of Rights and proper patient care protocol.
+Employee also acknowledged that Ambulance 32 did not have a face-to-face contact with the patient, and they failed to assess the patient as required.
+Based on the record, the AJ found that Agency's decision to levy the neglect of duty specification against Employee was done in accordance with applicable laws and regulations.13

-For the unreasonable failure to give assistance to the public charge, she held that Employee's failure to have face-to-face contact or evaluate the child/patient was not unreasonable given the COVID-19 Public Health Emergency.
-In further support of her conclusion, the AJ noted that the lack of proper guidance due to the novelty of the disease; the mother's concern for potential COVID exposure; and her refusal to have her son transported to the hospital with the ambulance, were factors which supported the conclusion that Agency lacked cause to charge Employee with this cause of action.17
+For unreasonable failure to give assistance to the public, she held that Employee's failure to have face-to-face contact or evaluate the child was not unreasonable given the COVID-19 Public Health Emergency.
+In further support of her conclusion, the AJ noted that the lack of proper guidance due to the novelty of the disease; the mother's concern for potential COVID exposure; and her refusal to have her son transported to the hospital with the ambulance, were factors which supported the conclusion that Agency lacked cause to levy this charge against Employee.
+Therefore, she concluded that Agency improperly levied the charge of unreasonable failure to give assistance.14

-Finally, the AJ relied on the holding in Stokes v.
+Last, the AJ relied on the holding in Stokes v.
 District of Columbia, 502 A.2d 1006 (D.C.
 1985), in assessing whether the imposed penalty was appropriate.
 Regarding Charge No. 2, Specification No. 1, Employee's guilty plea, in addition to a review of the record, led the AJ to conclude that the charge was supported by substantial evidence.
-Therefore, Agency's imposition of a seventy-two-hour suspension for neglect of duty was sustained.
-However, for Charge No. 1, Specification No. 1, the AJ concluded that Agency failed to utilize the appropriate version of the DPM in its administration of this action, and that Agency failed to provide a breakdown of the penalty with respect to each cause of action listed in the charge.
-Consequently, she held that the penalty of termination for Charge No. 1, Specification No.1 was inappropriate under the circumstances.
-Therefore, Agency's action of terminating Employee was reversed; Agency's action of suspending Employee for seventy-two hours was upheld; and Agency was ordered to reimburse Employee all pay and benefits lost as a result of the termination.
-Figure 1992 is a second to the termination.
+Therefore, Agency's imposition